We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 So how did their diamonds stack up?
 I’m going to skip the HRD diamond because of the problems we described above.

 Let’s start with the first diamond.
 We won’t be comparing apples to apples as the following diamond is GIA certified (better than an IGI certificate).
 Here is a 1.20ct F SI1 from Blue Nile that costs£6,142.
-If you add it to this setting, the total price comes out to £6,304.
+If you add it to this setting on Blue Nile, the total price comes out to £6,304.
 That is more than 10% less than the ring from 77 Diamonds.

-Lastly, we have a 1.66ct L color, VS1 clarity excellent cut diamond from James Allen.
-Despite having a size advantage over the L color diamond from 77 Diamonds, the price is still 5% cheaper, coming in around £6,300 including VAT and import taxes.
+Lastly, we have a 1.60ct L color, VS1 clarity excellent cut diamond from James Allen.
+The price is 5% cheaper, coming in around £6,300 including VAT and import taxes (at the time we wrote the review).

 Overall I’d say that you shouldn’t regret it if you purchased a ring from 77 Diamonds (unless you end up with an EGL or HRD certificate), but I wouldn’t recommend them as a first, second or even third choice.